- Documentation (2.5.0-rc1)

 - Developer doc

 Managing a target platform

-But when developping several bundles, it will be error prone to declare for each bundle its dependencies.
-Because once deployed in an OSGi environement, the bindings are sensitive to the available bundles.
-So when developping, we must ensure that the set of bundles will be the same set as the one at deploy time.
+But when developing several bundles, it will be error prone to declare for each bundle its dependencies.
+Because once deployed in an OSGi environment, the bindings are sensitive to the available bundles.
+So when developing, we must ensure that the set of bundles will be the same set as the one at deploy time.